 Once the month is up, it means your term deposit has matured and you will be given full access to your money again.
 If you choose to, some banks will allow you to roll over your term deposit to a longer term, meaning you’ll continue to earn interest on your cash.

-Can I earn high interest on a 1 month term deposit?
+What type of interest rate can I earn with a 1 month term deposit?

 Do I pay fees on a 1 month term deposit?